Yes. The packaging is completely biodegradable. Our toothbrushes come wrapped in recyclable craft paper and a recycled cardboard box.

 Our bamboo toothbrushes can be ordered in either soft or medium bristle strength.

 Normally Nylon is not biodegradable.
 The bristles on our toothbrushes are made with nylon4 (nylon4 is completely biodegradable) mixed with some nylon6, making it partially biodegradable.
 The bristles on our natural set are made with bamboo fibres or charcoal fibres and nylon6.
 There are no fully biodegradable plant based bristles on the market unfortunately.
 And if we used 100% nylon 4 it would mean that the brush would cost more than what 10 brushes cost at the moment.
 We're not willing to use animal hair which is the only 100% "natural" option on the market at this moment..
 With your continued support of our FETE toothbrushes, we hope to have a completely biodegradable toothbrush and brush head soon.

-There is no glue used in our toothbrushes, we flock bristles in the toothbrush head.
-This will cause some of the bristles to fall out but it this is a rare occurance.
+There is no glue used in our toothbrushes, we attach the bristles using pressure into the toothbrush head.
+Because of the way they are attached, some of the bristles will fall out but it's a rare occurrence.

 The toothbrush can be recycled but the bristles need to be pulled out and thrown away in your general waste.
 Once the bristles have been pulled out, the handle can be put in the compost and will return back in to the soil within 6 months.

 You can also reuse the handle for creative purposes.

 Our toothbrushes are coloured with a natural resin paint, a kind of plant paint - this allows you to compost your toothbrush handle.

 It's a plantation specifically for bamboo use in making toothbrushes.
 We purchase raw material from Anji - the hometown of bamboo in China.
 Our bamboo is Mao (Moso) Bamboo, it is one of the hundreds of bamboo species that panda bears don't consume - so production of our bamboo toothbrushes do not stop pandas from getting their breakfast.